durability-labs/archivist-docs/learn/architecture.md

 ### DHT discovery

-Content and peer discovery uses the discv5 protocol (the same DHT protocol used by Ethereum's consensus layer).
+Content and peer discovery currently uses the discv5 protocol (the same DHT protocol used by Ethereum's consensus layer).
 Nodes advertise which content they store, and other nodes can query the DHT to find providers for specific CIDs.
+Deeper discovery upgrades are planned for the future.

 ## REST API